MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/orientation2.md

 ---
 title: Orientation
-description: Orientation
-ms.date: 11/28/2017
-ms.localizationpriority: medium
+description: Current page orientation and a list of page orientations supported by the device. ms.date: 08/31/2021 ms.localizationpriority: medium
 ---

 # Orientation

-Schema Path:\\Printer.Layout.Orientation
+Schema Path: \\Printer.Layout.Orientation

-Node Type:Property
+Node Type: Property

-Description:The property associated with page orientation.
+Description: The property associated with page orientation.
 The value entries that are children of this property are the current page orientation and a list of page orientations supported by the device.

 The Orientation property contains two child values: **CurrentValue** and **Supported**.

-### <span id="currentvalue"></span><span id="CURRENTVALUE"></span> CurrentValue
+## CurrentValue

-Schema Path:\\Printer.Layout.Orientation:CurrentValue
+Schema Path: \\Printer.Layout.Orientation:CurrentValue

-Node Type:Value
+Node Type: Value

-Data Type:BIDI\_STRING
+Data Type: BIDI_STRING

-Description:The current (default) orientation in which pages will be printed.
+Description: The current (default) orientation in which pages will be printed.

 Must be one of the following values.

-Portrait
+- Portrait

-Landscape
+- Landscape

-ReversePortrait
+- ReversePortrait

-ReverseLandscape
+- ReverseLandscape

-### <span id="supported"></span><span id="SUPPORTED"></span> Supported
+## Supported

-Schema Path:\\Printer.Layout.Orientation:Supported
+Schema Path: \\Printer.Layout.Orientation:Supported

-Node Type:Value
+Node Type: Value

-Data Type:BIDI\_STRING
+Data Type: BIDI_STRING

-Description:A comma-separated list of all values supported for Orientation.
+Description: A comma-separated list of all values supported for Orientation.